The 2026 Spring Program Guide will be arriving within the next 7-10 business days. The current program guide can be found here.

 9:00 am - Doors open

-9:10 - 10:10 am am join us to hear featured experts Wendy Currier, Dr. Rachel Collins, Rebecca Ness and Elizabeth Smith speak about a range of topics, including wellbeing, perimenopause, nutrition, exercise, self-care, and confidence.
+9:10 - 10:10 am join us to hear featured experts Wendy Currier, Dr. Rachel Collins, Rebecca Ness and Elizabeth Smith speak about a range of topics, including wellbeing, perimenopause, nutrition, exercise, self-care, confidence, and mental health.

 10:00 am* - James Mobile Mammography Unit parked in the library’s lot.
 See below for additional details.